KittyMac/flynn/docs/ACTOR.md

 ## Actor Yielding

-When an actor is scheduled to run, that actor then gets to execute a "batch" of messages from its message queue.
-In some scenarios, you might want the actor to note execute the entire batch of messages, instead yielding execution after the current behavior call ends.
-You can do this by calling unsafeYield() on the actor.
+When an actor is run on a scheduler it will execute one "batch" of messages from its message queue.
+In some scenarios, you might want the actor to execute less than the entire batch of messages, instead yielding execution after the current behavior call ends.
+You can do this by calling ```unsafeYield()``` on the actor.

 ## Actor Message Count

 There are situations when knowing how much work (waiting messages) an actor has can be beneficial.
 For example, imagine an actor network which reads in chunks of data from a big data stream and passes them through a chain of actors to transform and/or process the data.
-If the producers can introduce data faster than the processing actors can process it, then the messages will sit in actor messages queues bloating memory until they can get processed.
+If the producers can introduce data faster than the consuming actors can process it, then the messages will sit in the consumer message queues bloating memory until they can get processed.

 Note: Unlike other Actor-Model runtimes, Flynn does not have a built-in back pressure system.
-This is intentional, as we believe it is better to put the power in your hands to architect your actore networks properly.
-Using message counds and yielding to slow down producers to not overload consumers is one mechanism you can use to handle this.
+This is intentional, as we believe it is better to put the power in your hands to architect your actor networks properly.
+Using message counts and yielding to slow down producers to not overload consumers is one mechanism you can use to handle this.

 ```swift
 class Producer: Actor {